A Look Into Financial Services Sector Value Stocks - Benzinga

 A value stock is traditionally defined in terms of how investors in the marketplace are valuing that company's future growth prospects.
 Low P/E multiples are good base indicators that the company is undervalued and can most likely be labelled as a value stock.

+Chemung Financial has reported Q1 earnings per share at $1.46, which has increased by 5.8% compared to Q4, which was 1.38.
+Most recently, the company reported a dividend yield of 2.71%, which has increased by 0.04% from last quarter's yield of 2.67%.

+First Savings Financial has reported Q2 earnings per share at $0.98, which has increased by 63.33% compared to Q1, which was 0.6.
+Most recently, the company reported a dividend yield of 2.12%, which has increased by 0.11% from last quarter's yield of 2.01%.

-This quarter, ChoiceOne Finl Servs experienced an increase in earnings per share, which was $0.66 in Q4 and is now $0.74.
-The company's most recent dividend yield sits at 4.52%, which has increased by 0.54% from 3.98% last quarter.
+This quarter, Evans Bancorp experienced a decrease in earnings per share, which was $1.06 in Q4 and is now $0.86.
+The company's most recent dividend yield sits at 2.96%, which has decreased by 0.06% from 3.02% last quarter.

 These 5 value stocks were selected by Benzinga Insights based on quantified analysis.
 While this methodical judgment process is not meant to make final decisions, our technology can give investors additional perception into the sector.